 Poor Mamma Owl.

-She was clearly confused and agitated in the Retama, but she didn’t fly back to her brood house.
-I quickly retrieved our ladder, climbed aboard, and stuck a stick into the hole, thinking that if the squirrel was there he’d chatter at the stick and/or run out.
+She was clearly confused and agitated as she sat in the tree, but she didn’t fly back to her brood house.
+I quickly retrieved our ladder, climbed aboard, and stuck a stick into the hole, thinking that if the squirrel was there he’d chatter at the stick and exit.
 Neither happened.
 I don’t know if he ran out of the hole as I was fetching the ladder or was in hunkered down in the house, keeping quiet.
 I fear it was the second.
 Unfortunately, I didn’t see Mamma Owl for the rest of the evening.

-The next morning, that squirrel was on the ground and I noticed that he couldn’t move properly–his back legs were partially paralyzed when he crawled.
+The next morning, the squirrel was on the ground and I noticed that he couldn’t move properly–his back legs were partially paralyzed when he crawled.
 Though he didn’t move well or quickly, I followed him hoping to get a better look and to check for any obvious injuries, which I didn’t see.
 Meanwhile, Mamma and Dad Owl were in the Mountain Laurel, awake and alert.
-The Mountain Laurel is the tree that Dad rests in during the days that Mamma is in the brood house with the offspring.
-As I was squirrel-watching, Mamma flew to the brood house, stuck her head into the house, tail feathers sticking out unceremoniously, for about five minutes, before she settled in for the day.
+The Mountain Laurel is where Dad rests during the days that Mamma is in the brood house with the eggs.
+As I was squirrel-watching, Mamma flew to the brood house, stuck her head into the house, tail feathers sticking out unceremoniously; she stay there, tail feathers out, for about five minutes, then she settled into the brood box for the day.
 I lost track of the squirrel when he crawled under some ground cover–and didn’t see him again.

 I thought that all was well since Mamma was in the house every time I looked that day, but, in fact, that day was the last time I saw Mamma in the house, which means that the eggs or hatchlings ceased being cared for.
 What I now believe is that the squirrel stayed in the house overnight and the owls couldn’t tend to their offspring.
 After checking the brood the next day, the parents abandoned their brood.